 The observedProperty of the profile element observation shall be specified using a value from the ProfileElementParameterNameValue code list.

-The result of the profile element observation shall be of one of the following types: Number; RangeType; CharacterString.
+The result of the profile element observation shall be of one of the following types: Number; RangeType (as defined in section 3.2.6); CharacterString.

 3.1.4.
 Soil Body (SoilBody)